chen0031/neo4j-custom-ui/README.md

 #### Apply a patch to original Neo4j

-We have provided a patch file what can be applyed to the original Neo4j repository.
+We have provided a patch file what can be applied to the original Neo4j repository.
 The patch can be found in `patchs/rd-switchboard-custom-ui.patch`.
 To apply it, clone the original Neo4j Repository, copy patch into repository folder and apply:

 ```
 # Clone the repositiry